 As we’ve seen, investment in the workplace experience needs to be much more than frothy initiatives with limited shelf life.

-By understanding what really motivates us when we are at work, we realize that there are three key areas that need aligned support:
+By understanding what really motivates us when we are at work, we realise that there are three key areas that need aligned support:

 Enabling engagement and collaboration: Are employees able to collaborate and communicate with each other effectively?
 Can they find the hidden experts in the business that may already have solutions to problems they face?
 Can they learn what they need to, at the time of need, in the flow of work?

-Performance and mentorship: Is your performance management process personalized to the needs of the individual?
+Performance and mentorship: Is your performance management process personalised to the needs of the individual?
 Are you providing continuous and timely feedback?
-Do employees understand how their day-to-day roles contribute to their individual, team and ultimately the organization’s overall business goals?
+Do employees understand how their day-to-day roles contribute to their individual, team and ultimately the organisation’s overall business goals?

-Taken together and when managed congruently, these three foundations unlock exceptional employee experience and organizational performance.
+Taken together and when managed congruently, these three foundations unlock exceptional employee experience and organisational performance.